shoeffner/mthesis/src/models_and_methods.md

 where $\beta$ are the values of $R$ and $T$, and $f(p_i, \beta)$ is the estimated projection of a model point $p_i$, ($q_i$ in @eq:projerror).
-Once found, the parameters can be used together with the distance estimation (@sec:distance-estimation) to estimate the screen corners (@sec:calculation-of-screen-corners).
-In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads (A comparison can be found inside the Appendix, see
+Once found, the parameters can be used together with the distance estimation from @sec:distance-estimation to estimate the screen corners as described in @sec:calculation-of-screen-corners.
+In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads.
+A comparison is shown in @fig:solvepnpcomparison.
-@fig:solvepnpcomparison).
 Since for gaze tracking subjects can be assumed to look more likely into the direction of the camera, it is more important to estimate frontal images better.